 - Audio transcription for cloud recordings (i.e., transcription after the meeting/webinar has ended and saved as a cloud recording)

-Refer to Videoconferencing Captioning Tools for Zoom for more information on each tool in order to determine which works best for your specific situation.
+Refer to Videoconferencing Captioning Tools for Zoom for more information on each tool to determine which works best for your situation.

 Zoom also offers language interpretation features, including sign language interpretation:

-- The sign language interpretation feature allows a host to designate up to 20 participants in a meeting as sign language interpreters.
+- The sign language interpretation feature allows hosts to designate up to 20 individuals in a meeting or webinar as sign language interpreters.